 - Looking Back and Moving Forward to Successful and Satisfying Careers.

-I look forward to working with your law firm to make your Women’s Initiative everything it should be to retain and advance women lawyers —- for the benefit of the women lawyers, the law firm and the law profession.
+I look forward to working with your law firm to increase retension and satisfaction rates for young lawyers —- for the benefit of the lawyers, the law firm and the law profession.

 Law firm managers struggle with social and economic challenges like all business leaders.
 Retaining top talent, keeping them happy and productive in their jobs, and building a strong practice are key concerns at any successful law firm.
 Traditionally, the stereotypes of male attorneys and how they practiced defined the standard career path and model of success.
 Now that women and men are entering the law in more equal numbers and many men have different values and family responsibilities, old career paths and models no longer fit.
 Best Friends at the Bar: What Women Need to Know about a Career in the Law is a powerful resource for addressing the the changing realities of the legal profession and the need for new models of career success.
 Ms. Blakely provides many resources to help your law firm build on what already works and create new possibilities for the future.
 Her second book, Best Friends at the Bar: The New Balance for Today’s Woman Lawyer, expands on the concept of the work-life struggle and how it affects individual lawyers and law firms.
 Her third book in the Best Friends at the Bar Series, Best Friends at the Bar: Top-Down Leadership for Women Lawyers, is written FOR law firm leaders and makes a strong case for the retention and advancement of women lawyers to enhance law firm profitability.

-As managing partner of a large law firm, Stephen is concerned about the low retention rate for women lawyers.
-He sees so many young women lawyers struggle to keep their careers afloat, and too many give up and abandon their careers.
+As managing partner of a large law firm, Stephen is concerned about the low retention rate for women lawyers and for millennial lawyers.
+He sees so many young lawyers struggle, and too many give up and abandon their careers.
 It is an important issue for the firm, and Stephen wants do something about it.

 Recently, he received a copy of Best Friends at the Bar: What Women Need to Know about a Career in the Law from a lawyer friend, and the book helped him understand the issues and articulate the problems to others.
 He knows that work-life balance is a challenge for many women, but he was surprised to learn women face difficulties in a male-dominated profession that often don’t exist for male practitioners.
 Stephen recommended the book to the chairs of the law firm’s Diversity Committee and the Women’s Initiative, and they agreed that it would be very valuable to their young women attorneys.
 He also recommended Best Friends at the Bar: The New Balance for Today’s Woman Lawyer to his colleagues to make them more familiar with the work-life struggles and helpful solutions.